Fondation Hirondelle +41 21 654 20 20

 • To enable the Ukrainian media to pursue their mission of providing information under minimum conditions of security, including financial security.
 The regional and national media supported under this initiative are selected on the basis of criteria defined in agreement with our partners in Ukraine, and receive a financial contribution that enables them to maintain their operations.

-• To inform the Ukrainian population about the basis of international law and about national and international initiatives to document and judge war crimes.
-The Justice info editorial staff and correspondents provide specific coverage of justice issues and challenges in Ukraine.
+• Informing the Ukrainian population about the basis of international law and national and international initiatives to document and prosecute war crimes.
+Justice Info's editorial staff and correspondents provide specific coverage of justice issues and challenges in Ukraine.

 Results